 In a public issue, the company invites the general public to subscribe to its bonds.
 Before doing so, the company must issue a prospectus stating details about the company and bonds to be issued – its face value, coupon rates, nature of the instrument (secured or unsecured), maturity dates/tenor, seniority (i.e. senior or sub-ordinate bonds), coupon payment frequency, etc. Once the public issue is completed, the bonds are listed on stock exchanges like NSE or BSE—making them listed bonds.

-On the other hand, private placements are usually offered to a select group of persons (not exceeding 200 as per Companies Act, 2013) in addition to qualified institutional buyers.
+On the other hand, private placements of bonds in India are usually offered to a select group of persons (not exceeding 200 as per Companies Act, 2013) in addition to qualified institutional buyers.

 Investing in Corporate Bonds through Primary Market vs Secondary Market